 What do readers want?
 They want a site with high loading speed they don’t wait for a few seconds.
 Most users move to the next site if your blog failed to load as expected.

 The primary reason for this slowness in loading your blog is image size in your blog post if you are uploading the HD images having size more than 1 MB then apparently your blog loads slowly.

 How to get rid of this issue?

 One way to improve your page loading time is to compress all images.
 Compressing the images will not assure that your blog speed will improve, but it will enhance your blog performance.

-If you are using WordPress for your blog, then I have an excellent plugin to do the above all task in one click.
+If you are using WordPress for your blog, then I have a great plugin to do the above all task in one click.

-WP-smush WordPress plugin will optimize all the images present on your WordPress blog.
+WP-smush WordPress plugin will optimise all the images present on your WordPress blog.